 Chinese New Year dragon

-Students made the Chinese New Year dragon complete with the noisy instruments so that it could make an appearance in a whole school meeting.
+Students made the Chinese New Year dragon complete with noisy instruments so that it could make an appearance in a whole school meeting.

 A multicultural feast